If you're out of Kirsch in Fondue, reach for Fruit Brandy, Vodka and Cherries, Liqueur de Mirabelle, Grappa, and Red Wine.

 Ranging from apple brandy, made of apples distilled into hard cider, slivovitz - with its unmistakable plum flavor originating in the Czech Republic - to French Cointreau, made of bitter oranges; each type deliciously carries the flavors of its base fruit through a smooth finish.

-It has a rich, complex taste while also providing nuanced sweeter notes, which brim with appealing aromas that become even more evident when heated up.
+It has a rich, complex taste while also providing subtle sweeter notes, which brim with appealing aromas that become even more evident when heated up - similar to passion fruit swap suggestions that highlight tropical sweetness.

 Although kirsch is sometimes used extensively in fondue recipes, many now choose to add subtle fruity touches to their dish by using fruit brandy instead.